 battling mice and voles (but never with mothballs)

 THE SNOW MELTS, revealing the horror: Mice and voles have had at it in your garden, coldframe or greenhouse.
 As fall approaches, maybe they’re scurrying for a nesting spot in your house or garage or shed.
 Whatever the havoc, mothballs are not the answer—and are in fact highly toxic, and illegal for garden use.
-How to control rodent pests safely, and how mice in particular figure into the Lyme-disease equation, too.
+Learn how to control rodent pests safely, and how mice in particular figure into the Lyme-disease equation, too.

 Though this is not new information, it apparently bears repeating.
 I hear from readers whenever I mention animal control–even of deer–who share the “tip” that they’ve discovered mothballs, reporting that they have spread them in a vole-besieged bed, or along their deer-pressured property line, or even in a stone wall, perhaps, to deter snakes.